Attorney Fees - DUI and DWI

 Mr. McLane is available to handle your legal needs either on a set fee schedule or on an hourly fee basis with retainer if you prefer.
 In most felony criminal defense matters other than felony DUI, the client pays a retainer and is billed on an hourly basis.
 Felonies often involve pretrial hearings, including Preliminary Hearings, that are time consuming yet valuable for all parties.
 Therefore, fees are generally substantially higher on these cases.
 After all, a felony conviction can be a life changing event and we focus to minimize the impact on your life.

-Most experienced trial attorneys in the Kansas City area are billing anywhere from $250 to $350 an hour for legal representation.
-Mr. McLane is presently handling most criminal defense related matters at the bottom end of this spectrum, at $250 an hour.
+Most experienced trial attorneys in the Kansas City area are billing anywhere from $350 to $400 an hour for legal representation.
+Mr. McLane is presently handling most criminal defense related matters in the middle of this spectrum, at $350 an hour.
 This is done by maintaining low overhead in our law firm's practice and passing the savings onto you.

 If you expect experienced trial counsel to handle your criminal case, then call my office to schedule your appointment.
 I can generally meet with you the next day.